NickLu0611/Future_Engineer_Car_Diary/README.md

 Member:LU-CHENG YU ,HU-YUN RUI

-Content:

-We began to change different field tasks for testing.
-In continuous training, we tried to increase the speed as much as possible, but in the case of turning, there would still be a delay problem.
+Content: We started to change different field tasks to test, in continuous training, to make it as stable as possible, and the situation we encountered was when turning, there was still a delay problem.

 日期：2022/07/10（星期一）下午 6:00